pnp/blog/content/post/azure-meeting-bot-to-capture-meeting-participants-information.md

 {{< image alt="SiddharthVaghasia_0-1630435722443.png" src="images/blog/azure-meeting-bot-to-capture-meeting-participants-information/SiddharthVaghasia_0-1630435722443.png" >}}

-Click on Create and we shall see the below page.
+Select  Create and we shall see the below page.
 Enter below the required details.

 {{< image alt="SiddharthVaghasia_1-1630435722896.png" src="images/blog/azure-meeting-bot-to-capture-meeting-participants-information/SiddharthVaghasia_1-1630435722896.png" >}}

-Once you click create, it will validate and start creating resources, we can see a message in the notification bar.
+Once you select create, it will validate and start creating resources, we can see a message in the notification bar.

 {{< image alt="SiddharthVaghasia_2-1630435722887.png" src="images/blog/azure-meeting-bot-to-capture-meeting-participants-information/SiddharthVaghasia_2-1630435722887.png" >}}